jzacsh/vcsq/README.md

 regulalry, like `git`, `hg`, `jj`, but I tried to make it as biolerplate-free as possible to add new ones.

+### Shelling Out

+Ultimately this is just like a shell script: it's relying on the CLI of the VCS actually being in your `$PATH`, and interacting with it as such.
+I think it'd be fun to explore calling the VCS's own libraries at some point, and I tried to write the library with that in mind from the start. _But_ that's a whole nother of wax and very unlikely to happen any time soon.

 ## Usage

 TODO: (feature) outline installation, and super-basic `$PS1` bash integration.